jcorioland/jcorioland.github.io/_posts/2019-09-18-terraform-microsoft-azure-how-to-test-deployment.markdown

 ## Azure Authentication

-As explained previously, Terratest will actually use Terraform to deploy the infrastructure to Azure, before testing it.
-Because it uses Terraform directly, you have the exact same [authentication options](https://www.terraform.io/docs/providers/azurerm/auth/azure_cli.html) available than when using Terrafrom: Azure CLI, Azure Managed Identity, Service Principal + Certificate or Service Principal + Password.
+Terratest is actually using Terraform to deploy the infrastructure to Azure, before running code to test it.
+Because it uses Terraform directly, you have the exact same [authentication options](https://www.terraform.io/docs/providers/azurerm/auth/azure_cli.html) available than when using Terraform: Azure CLI, Azure Managed Identity, Service Principal + Certificate or Service Principal + Password.

-When running Terratest on your development machine, I suggest that you use the same authentication method than you use with Terraform, for example let Terraform use your Azure CLI token.
+When running Terratest on your development machine, I suggest that you use the same authentication method than you use with Terraform.
+For example, you can let Terraform use your Azure CLI token.
 When running in an automated pipeline, Managed Identities (on self-hosted agent, for example) or service principal are better solutions.
-But we will talk about that in the next part.

-## Case study: Azure Kubernetes Service
+## Case study: Azure Kubernetes Service module

 Now that you have all the basics about Terratest, that you have it on your machine and that you have understood how it connects to Microsoft Azure, let's see how it is possible to use it to test the [Azure Kubernetes Service module of the reference implementation](https://github.com/jcorioland/terraform-azure-ref-aks-module) that comes with this blog post series!

 Look at the [test folder](https://github.com/jcorioland/terraform-azure-ref-aks-module/tree/master/test) of the AKS module repository.
 It contains several things:

-* A `dependencies` folder, that is responsible for deploying all the infrastructure that should be available when the AKS module is deployed (basically the core networking)
+* A `dependencies` folder, that contains the Terraform definition of all the infrastructure that should be already available when the AKS module is deployed (i.e. the core networking)
 * A `fixture` folder that contains the Terraform code that we want to test, here the AKS module:

 ```hcl